aka3257/csgo_gc-mm/README.md

 In Valve games, the Game Coordinator (GC) is a backend service most notably responsible for matchmaking and inventory management (like loadouts and skins).
 This project redirects the GC traffic to a custom, in-process implementation.

 ## Why would you want this?
 While it's still possible to connect CS:GO to CS2's GC by spoofing the version number, this may break in the future if Valve updates the GC protocol.
-This project aims to restore most GC-related functionality without relying on a centralized server.
+This project aims to restore most GC-related functionality.

 ## Current features
-- Editable inventory (inventory.txt)
-- Item equipping
-- Opening cases (including sticker capsules, patch packs, graffiti boxes and music kit boxes)
-- Graffiti support
-- Weapon StatTrak support
-- Stickers and patches
-- Name tags
-- Music kits
-- In-game store
 - Works without full Steam API emulation
 - Full Windows, Linux and macOS support
 - Functional lobbies